bfrg/vim-qf-preview/README.md

 augroup END
 ```

-Now navigate the cursor in the quickfix window to the desired error and press
+In the quickfix window navigate the cursor to the desired error and press
-<kbd>p</kbd> to open a popup window with the file containing the error.
-The
+<kbd>p</kbd> to preview the file at the current quickfix location in a popup
-window is scrolled such that the buffer line with the error is at the top of the
+window.
+The window is scrolled such that the buffer line with the error is at
-popup window.
+the top of the popup window.

 ### Popup window mappings